Enterprise Information Security Program Plan

 - penetration test to evaluate and ensure controls operate as expected

-The University Network Vulnerability Scanning and Penetration Testing Policy describes the types of network based assessments conducted by the Information Security and Policy Office to determine the effectiveness of controls and management of systems connected to the University data network.
+The Network Vulnerability Assessment and Incident Response Policy describes the types of network based assessments conducted by the Information Security and Policy Office to determine the effectiveness of controls and management of systems connected to the University data network.

 The University provides an annual campus e-mail notification to all members of the University community describing a selection of important IT policies.
 The notification also directs them to the IT policy repository as an additional educational measure, and includes key aspects of policy in the computer based security awareness program offered to campus personnel.